NextronSystems/thor-manual/scanning/using-thor.rst

 Using THOR
 ==========

-This chapter is a quick introduction on how to run a THOR scan and how to personalize scans to better fit your environment and expectations.
+This chapter provides a quick introduction to running THOR and adjusting scans to better fit your environment and use case.

-Please note, the command line arguments are used to fine tune your scans and yield potentially better results for your use cases.
+Command-line arguments allow you to fine-tune scans and improve results for specific environments and investigations.

-There is no "one fits all" command line argument, but we designed THOR to cover the broadest area with minimal impact in the default operating mode.
-Default in this case means **no additional command line arguments**.
+There is no "one-size-fits-all" set of command-line arguments.
+THOR is designed to provide broad coverage with minimal impact in its default operating mode, which means running it with **no additional command-line arguments**.

 Quick Start
 -----------

-Follow these steps to complete your first THOR scan
+Follow these steps to complete your first THOR scan:

-1. Open a command line as administrative user
+1. Open a command line with administrative privileges

    a.
-Administrator on Windows
+Use ``Administrator`` on Windows
-   b. root on Linux, macOS or AIX
+   b.
+Use ``root`` on Linux, macOS, or AIX

-2. Navigate to the folder in which you've extracted the THOR package and placed the license file(s)
+2. Navigate to the folder where you extracted the THOR package and placed the license file or files
-3. Start THOR on your command line
+3. Start the appropriate THOR binary:

    a. ``thor64.exe`` on 64-bit Windows systems
    b. ``thor.exe`` on 32-bit Windows systems